LanceryH/satvision/README.md

 > <br>
 > - Next go to the "View" menu bar on the top and click on "Validate" then on "Refresh"
 > <br>
-> ⚠️ If "Live time" is checked, 🟢 is the live position and 🔵 the position after 1 orbit.
+> ⚠️ If "Live time" is checked, 🟢 is the live position and 🔵 the position after 1 orbit on the 2D and 3D view.
 > </details>

 > [!TIP]